 UBUNTU MIGRATION CAMP

-After a brisk breakfast in the camp, we waved goodbye and continued across the Serengeti towards Elewana Pioneer Camp for a site inspection before ending up at the all-female Dunia Camp for lunch and learning about their Twende Porini program where they involve children from local communities so they can experience what a safari is all about and the importance of tourism.
+After a brisk breakfast in the camp, they continued across the Serengeti towards Elewana Pioneer Camp for a site inspection before ending up at the all-female Dunia Camp for lunch and learning about their Twende Porini program where they involve children from local communities so they can experience what a safari is all about and the importance of tourism.

-From here, were continued eastwards towards Namiri Plains where we stayed for the night.
+From here, they continued eastwards towards Namiri Plains where they stayed for the night.

 ELEWANA PIONEER CAMP

-The next morning, we made our way to the airstrip for our shared light-aircraft flight to the Northern Serengeti, where we were met by a camp vehicle that took us on a phenomenal game drive to Sayari Camp for our two-night stay.
+The next morning, it was time to head for the airstrip for our shared light-aircraft flight to the Northern Serengeti, where they were met by a camp vehicle that took them on a phenomenal game drive to Sayari Camp for a two-night stay.

-We woke up in the quintessential safari way, with a steaming hot beverage and biscuits which were brought to our rooms, before heading out for a morning game drive and a delicious bush breakfast picnic.
-We did site inspections at Kaskaz Mara Camp and Lamai Serengeti before continuing with our game drives.
+They were woken up in the quintessential safari way, with a steaming hot beverage and biscuits which were brought to the rooms, before heading out for a morning game drive and a delicious bush breakfast picnic.
+Site inspections had been arranged at Kaskaz Mara Camp and Lamai Serengeti before continuing with the game drive.

 KASKAZ MARA CAMP

-We departed the Northern Serengeti for Zanzibar via Arusha on our shared light-aircraft flight.
-At Zanzibar Airport, we were met by our friendly driver, who took us to the Covid testing station where we had our PCR Covid tests done, before continuing to the north-western part of the island, where Matemwe Lodge, Beach House, and Retreat are situated.
-That evening, we enjoyed an intimate private beach dinner, with tables and lanterns magically dotting the beach.
+Dasiy and the group departed the Northern Serengeti for Zanzibar via Arusha on a shared light-aircraft flight.
+At Zanzibar Airport, they were met by our friendly driver, who took them to the Covid testing station for PCR Covid tests done, before continuing to the north-western part of the island, where Matemwe Lodge, Beach House, and Retreat are situated.
+That evening, they enjoyed an intimate private beach dinner, with tables and lanterns magically dotting the beach.

-Before hopping on our return flight the next morning, our driver and knowledgeable guide picked us up for our morning tour of Stone Town.
+Before hopping on the return flight the next morning, the driver and knowledgeable guide picked them up for our morning tour of Stone Town.
 Visiting Stone Town, with its fascinating buildings full of history and ancient stories was an absolute highlight!
-We visited the grand old Cathedral, legendary Slave Markets, the colorful fruit and vegetable market, the Old Arabic Fort, the Sultan’s Palace, Tip Tip’s House, and of course, the famously beautiful Zanzibar doors in the small narrow streets – and definitely not forgetting to walk reverently past the apartment where Freddie Mercury grew up.
+They visited the grand old Cathedral, legendary Slave Markets, the colorful fruit and vegetable market, the Old Arabic Fort, the Sultan’s Palace, Tip Tip’s House, and of course, the famously beautiful Zanzibar doors in the small narrow streets – and definitely not forgetting to walk reverently past the apartment where Freddie Mercury grew up.

-Tanzania is an incredible destination and I’m so pleased that I had the opportunity to refresh and deepen my knowledge of this unique region, the lodges, camps, and the amazing people.
+Tanzania is an incredible destination – the lodges, camps, and the amazing people.
 The spectacular game viewing and once-in-a-lifetime experiences were the cherries on top!